-Yes, our guides take satellite phones on our NZ trips and you are welcome to use these at a cost of US$3 per minute.
-In some huts, you will be able to get cell phone coverage, but please do not depend on this.
+Yes, our guides take satellite phones on our NZ ascents/courses and you are welcome to use these at a cost of US$4 per minute.
+In some huts and camps, you will be able to get cell phone coverage, but please do not depend on this.

 I want to contact my friend or relative, who is on one of your trips, how can I reach them?

 The best place to reach a loved one is through our office, as we can pass on messages when the guide calls in with updates.

 Will there be any power source for charging batteries, etc. available throughout the course/ascent?
 What voltage requirements?

 We highly recommend fully charging your phones and cameras before heading into the New Zealand Mountains.
 Once at the huts and camps, there are no charging facilities.
 We recommend that you bring a camera that uses standard batteries and it’s a good idea to bring some spare batteries as a backup.

 What weather report service do you use?

 On the days leading up to your trip, your guide will be looking closely at the weather and we utilise a variety of websites as well as being lucky enough to receive updates from landowners, the Department of Conservation and others already in the mountains.
 Once in the mountains, your guide will contact our office on a regular basis via satphone to receive weather updates and any changes to the perceived weather pattern for the week.